substratusai/kubeai/docs/README.md

 kubectl get pods --watch
 ```

-#### Interact with Gemma2
+#### Interact with Deepseek R1 1.5b

-Because we set `minReplicas: 1` for the Gemma model you should see a model Pod already coming up.
+Because we set `minReplicas: 1` for the Deepseek model you should see a model Pod already coming up.

 Start a local port-forward to the bundled chat UI.